iwandejong/341-project/README.md

     - When writing statements, seperate every token by a (" ") space.
     - Example of assignment statement: V_a01 = 5 ; or V_a01 = V_a02 ; or V_a01 = "Hello World" ;
     - Example of function call statement: F_func ( V_a01 , V_a02 , V_a03 ) ;
+    - Exmaple of assigning a function call to a variable: V_a01 = F_func ( V_a01 , V_a02 , V_a03 ) ;
+        - Note:
+            - The function must be of type num if you are assigning it to a variable of type num.
+            - The function must be of type void if you are not assigning it to a variable.

 - Extra whitespace considerations:
     - The compiler will ignore extra whitespace in the code such as the Enter key, Tab key, and extra spaces between tokens.